nicolasbrunner/articles/mountainbike/trioofwheels.md

 Ever since I got a kid, I started to grow an aversion against anything plastic.
 See, every time we go to the toy library ("Ludothek" is the very nice german word for it) he is magically drawn to those shiny plastic toys and ignores the "beautiful" wooden toys.
 Now, this is fine and I don't try to influence him.
 Still, the old man inside me grumbles at the toy industry.
 Those plastic toys will eventually break and end up as food for our maritime friends.
 And yes, of course LEGO is an exception.

-Speaking of the toy industry, this raises a dilemna I face for the adult toys we all love so much.
+Speaking of the toy industry, this raises a dilemma I face for the adult toys we all love so much.

 Those toys have become a lot heavier over the years and they might become even portlier now that there's a new wheel size around the block.
 On one hand this is great news, since they will break less often and generally last longer.
 Yet, it also means pedaling or throwing around more heft.